BarelyMiSSeD/minqlx-plugins/README.md

 Shows your total pummel kills on the server and your kill ratio against any connected player.

 Usage: !pummel

+<b>!airgauntlet</b> (alternatively !airpummel)

+Shows your total air gauntlet kills on the server and your kill ratio against any connected player.
+This is achieved when both the killer and the victim are in the air during the gauntlet kill.

+Usage: !airgauntlet

 <b>!grenades</b> (alternatively !grenade)